LastCallMedia/js-application-developer-exercise/README.md

   type: "ext"
 }
 ```
-* In `App.css` you'll find useful styles you can use to center the background media and the select field.The styles provided are targetting the latest version of Chrome browser.
+* In `App.css` you'll find useful styles you can use to center the background media and the select field.
+The styles provided are targetting the latest version of Chrome.
 * Videos should automatically play in a loop when selected, but should be muted.
 * Selecting a different value in a select field should immediately change the background.

 Stretch goal:
-* Try switching backgrounds without the flickering of loading in the next one we selected.
+* When changing the background with the select input, try making it not flicker and making it as seemless as possible.

 To get started, run:
 ```